 Attention, Scientists: Request for Transcriptomic Data

-FRAXA awarded $44,000 to Healx in September 2016 for the project, Identifying Novel Therapies based on Existing Drugs for Fragile X Syndrome.
-This project aims to use advanced data analytics and machine learning to predict which approved drugs could have a therapeutic effect on Fragile X patients.
-Our investigators are using transcriptomic data to facilitate the drug/disease matching process.
+FRAXA awarded $44,000 to Healx for the project, Identifying Novel Therapies based on Existing Drugs for Fragile X Syndrome.
+This drug repurposing project aims to use advanced data analytics and machine learning to predict which approved drugs could have a therapeutic effect on Fragile X patients.
+As part of this study the investigators are using transcriptomic data to facilitate the drug/disease matching process.
 Data has been obtained through open sources, however the more data we can add to this study the greater likelihood we have of identifying a new potential treatment.

-This additional data will help us to identify potential drugs which can be repurposed for the treatment of Fragile X.
+This additional data will help us to identify potential drugs which can be repurposed for the treatment of Fragile X Syndrome.